Checklist

 Unincorporated Business (Sole Proprietor)

 A detailed list of revenue and expenses, copies of GST/HST Returns and any other information required.
-Please refer to our Personal Tax Tool in our Client Free Resource section of the CPA4IT Website for a detailed description of what you can deduct as an expense.
+Please refer to our CPA4IT Expenses for a detailed description of what you can deduct as an expense.

 Tips: Did you know that if you are self-employed or claiming employment expenses, you may be able to claim capital cost allowance on zero-emission vehicles?